-Once the website is built out we deploy it on a test server as a its live server is often different from a local server, we go rigorously go through your website to make sure there are no broken links, no spelling errors, and the presentation on all responsive devices is consistent and looks (and feels) professional and consistent.
+Once the website is built we deploy it on a test server.
+A live server is often different from a local server, so we rigorously go through your website to make sure there are no broken links, no spelling errors, and the presentation on all responsive devices is consistent and looks (and feels) professional.

-The url of the test server is provided to the client so that they may share and review the website, we do allow for revisions that fall into the initial scope and if they are out of scope we can often add a fee for the extra work.
+The URL of the test server is provided to the client so that they may share and review the website, we do allow for revisions that fall into the initial scope.
+If they are out of scope we often add a fee for the extra work.

-We also make sure that are meta descriptions and metal titles on a client's website.
-This is very important for search engine optimisation (SEO), which leads us into the next phase.
+We also make sure that there are meta descriptions and meta titles present on the client’s website.
+This is very important for search engine optimization (SEO), which leads us into the next phase.

-Now is everyone's favourite phase - the launch!
+Now is everyone’s favorite phase – the launch!

 After the website is launched, we have a general checklist we go through.
 This contains the following (and more);